 The situational analysis of the two schools under the project, and the experiences, lessons and critical questions emerging from the project intervention processes and activities discussed in earlier chapters provide us with a strong foundation for formulating urgent and concrete measures that need to be undertaken for improvement of schools and enhancement of their effectiveness.
 In this regard, there is a need for effective implementation of school improvement programmes at three levels.
 First, there is a need to ensure effective delivery of basic facilities and improvement programmes provided by the government.
 Second, in order to make classroom practices and processes child friendly, dynamic and inclusive, there is a need to provide additional teaching-learning aids and resource materials to schools.
-Third, official provisions for improvement of school management and functioning under the Right to Education (RTE) Act 2009 such as the School Education Committee (SEC) need to be urgently implemented.
+Third, official provisions for improvement of school Education Committee (SEC) need to be urgently implemented.
 The inputs for school improvement suggested below pertain mainly to these aspects.